webplatform/docs-wpd/Meetings/index.md

 * Content Task Force summary
 * Issue / bug tracking
 * Defining roles and milestones
+* Discuss the DocSprint being held on the 12th of December.
 * Anything else brought up during the conference.